A Convex Obstacle Avoidance Formulation: Methodology

 \subsection{Path Tracking}

-In autonomous navigation, it is often desirable to minimize deviation from a predefined reference path while avoiding obstacles, for example, keeping or returning the vehicle to the center of a driving lane.
-Numerous methods have been developed for this purpose, commonly known as path tracking \cite{Krid2016PathRover, Fu2021DesignPlanning, Jing2015RobustVehicles}, trajectory tracking \cite{Micaelli1994TrajectoryRobots}, or contouring control \cite{Romero2022ModelFlight, Breivik2005}.
+A path tracking (PT) formulation based on the Frenet-Serret (TNB) frame \cite{Micaelli1994TrajectoryRobots, Skjetne2001NonlinearShips}, is adopted and illustrated in Figure~\ref{fig: Frenet-Serret}.
+The Frenet-Serret PT formulation tracks three quantities: arc length or position \( s(t) \) along the path, lateral deviation \( e(t) \), and the heading error \( \Bar{\psi}(t) \) that is defined as the angle between the vehicle's body frame and the path tangent (\(\psi_B - \psi_{\text{FS}}\)).

-In this work, a path tracking formulation is selected and defined using the FrenetSerret (TNB) frame \cite{Micaelli1994TrajectoryRobots, Skjetne2001NonlinearShips}, which is illustrated in Figure~\ref{fig: Frenet-Serret}.
-The Frenet-Serret path error formulation tracks three quantities: arc length or position \( s(t) \) along the path, lateral deviation \( e(t) \), and the heading error \( \Bar{\psi}(t) \) that is defined as the angle between the vehicle's body frame and the path tangent (\(\psi_B - \psi_{\text{FS}}\)).
-The Frenet-Serret path error dynamics relate the curvature and kinematics properties of the path, expressed in the Frenet frame \{FS\}, to the vehicle kinematics in its local frame \{B\}.
+The PT dynamics relate the curvature and kinematics properties of the path, expressed in the Frenet frame \{FS\}, to the vehicle kinematics in its local frame \{B\}.
 This method is formulated such that the vehicle is always located along the Normal vector \( (\Vec{N} \)), so the path deviation is lateral to the Tangential vector (\( \Vec{T} \)).